flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     The ground services on the flyPad are out of sync with the ground services on the aircraft/airport.

-    As an aircraft in MSFS has no access to the ground services real state it is possible that the flyPad is out of sync with the actual state of the ground services.
-E.g. a door is open but the corresponding door button is grayed out.
+    As an aircraft in MSFS has no access to the ground service's real state, it is possible that the flyPad is out of sync with the actual state of the ground services.
+E.g., a door is open, but the corresponding door button is grayed out.

     ^^Possible Solution or Workaround^^

-    Please do a hard reset on the flyPad by either using the hardware power button or press and hold the software button.
+    Please do a hard reset on the flyPad by either using the hardware power button or pressing and holding the software button.
 See [flyPad General Usage](../../fbw-a32nx/feature-guides/flypados3/index.md#general-usage) for more information.

 ??? warning "Controls Freeze up While Looking Around"
     ### Controls Freeze up While Looking Around